ruggeri/tech-notes/programming-languages/rust.md

 **TODO**: Why is an associated type needed?
 Doesn't `Iterator` have a template argument; can't we just use that?

+I built my own iterator.
+It needed some tricks.

+* The iterator uses a boxed iterator with string references.
+* You specify the associated type.
+But you also need to give the lifetime of the Iterator trait.
+That is: `Box<Iterator<Item=&'a str> + 'a>`.

+**TODO**: Look up trait lifetimes when boxing.

 ## TODO

 Wow there sure is a lot to read about Rust...